yostinso/araddclient/README.md

 use_v4=yes              # Attempt to update A records.
-Default yes. v4_method=icanhazip     # icanhazip (default), meraki, or a custom function.
+Default yes. v4_method=icanhazip     # icanhazip (default), meraki, or a custom function. allow_create=no         # If a host entry doesn't yet exist, create one

 use_v6=no               # Attempt to update AAAA records.
 Default no. v6_method=ifaddr        # ifaddr (default), icanhazip, or a custom function.